sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 **Shop System Branching Choices**

-This shop system allows the user to interact with an NPC giving them an experience of trying to figure out **MUCH LIKE STLOROS** if they should spend money on a more powerful weapon increase there health and buy and Expensive shield as they ahve already acquired a weapon and have max health.
+The shop system allows the user to interact with an NPC giving them an experience of trying to figure out **MUCH LIKE STLOROS** if they should spend money on a more powerful weapon increase there health and buy and Expensive shield as they ahve already acquired a weapon and have max health.
 They also may choose to upgrade their weapon to evolve it into somthing more powerful.
 However not showing what a weapon can evolve into also makes the user hesitant to upgrade and evolve and may instead use there money to buy a new weapon restarting their progreess in hopes to find a more powerful upgrade.

 ### **Flow Chart**
 ![image](https://github.com/user-attachments/assets/827d2e58-e4a6-48b3-968f-5f854553e919)